draconicfae/godot_daydream_controller/README.md

 5) With respect to HMDs, my personal use case is going to be to use the ARVR Server Interface "Native mobile" with the daydream controller serving the controller's role.
 It should also be possible in theory to use something like the godot_oculus interface (ARVR Server Interface name "Oculus") or other server interfaces.
 If you use a specialized server interface then you can have fun adding the daydream controller as an additional controller on top of whatever controller(s) your specialized interface already imports automatically.

 6) Apparently it's also possible to get independent data streams from multiple daydream controllers, to support a "left hand" and "right hand" simultaneous approach (see for instance https://hackernoon.com/how-i-hacked-google-daydream-controller-part-iii-12e75adc4829 ), but I only have one controller so if someone else wants to extend this for two-handedness they're welcome to.

+7) It's kludgy that Main.tscn is essentially copy/pasted between the GDScript demo and the UDev demo.
+I spent some time trying to make Main.tscn a template scene but wasn't able to figure out how to do that.
+It should be refactored to take that approach so that it's the same scene visually (without replication) and just has a different script controlling it.